<head> contains a <noscript> tag, which includes an image

 This Hint is marked 'Critical' as it represents a fundamentally breaking issue, which may have a serious adverse impact upon organic search traffic.
 It is strongly recommended that Critical issues are dealt with as a matter of high priority.

 You will first need to establish what the <noscript> is and what it is doing.
 It may be possible to simply move the <noscript> out of the <head>, and into the <body>, where image elements are valid.

 Image elements, and all other invalid elements, should be removed from the <noscript>, if it is to remain in the <head>.

 Google's documentation on the matter is as follows:

 "We strongly recommend that you don't use these invalid elements in the <head>, but if you must, place these invalid elements after the ones you want Google to see.
 Once Google detects one of these invalid elements, it assumes the end of the <head> and stops reading any further elements in the <head>."

 Unfortunately, they include an image element within the noscript, which breaks the <head> as described above, and this case is not immune simply because Facebook said you should do it.

-There are two potential solutions for this specific Facebook problem:
+There are three potential solutions for this specific Facebook problem: